asalhani/saip-task/README.md

 ```shell
  java -jar OrderProcessingApp-1.0.0-SNAPSHOT.jar
 ```
+- Restore Postman collection located in the root of the project named **SAIP Task.postman_collection.json** (optional if you want to run cURL request form a console).

 ### Build Code
 - Clone code
 - Open it with your Java IDE (I'm using Intilij Community V. 2023.2.6)